 You can click the three-dot menu to the right of the alerts listed in the alert view pop-up to edit, duplicate, or delete alerts that you own.
 Modifying your alert settings will also change those settings for users following your alert.

-Admins can edit, duplicate, delete, or pause any alert.
+Admins can edit, duplicate, delete, or pause any alert, even private alerts created by other users.

 Click Done to close the alert view pop-up.